Musings of a Winter Wren

 3) One, I was selected to represent.

-Also, I don't necessarily believe hard work gets you things.
-I mean, certainly doing no work will get you nothing (unless you are an heiress or heir), but sometimes people work their asses off and still get nothing.
+Also, I don't necessarily believe that hard work gets you anywhere.
+I mean, certainly doing no work will get you nothing (unless you are an heir or heiress), but some people work their butts off and still get nothing.
 I just finished reading Matthew Desmond's Poverty, By America.
 It's about the policies and systems that keep some people poor and other people rich.
 It's a good reminder that there are limits to what we can achieve and there are a lot of forces outside ourselves that we can't control.

 Friday, April 04, 2025